 Witnesses usually testify about what they have heard and seen.
 But expert witnesses can testify about what they think–they can give an opinion.
 The use of expert testimony has become a well developed and recognized evidentiary procedure.
 The use of a Special Master as an expert witness poses several potential problems, however.

 First, a Special Master is not bound by the rules of evidence in reaching his or her opinions.
 Those opinions could be based on who pays him or her or on hearsay evidence that is not reliable.
 Second, the Special Master may have added credibility with the court because both parties have agreed to use him or her.
 Therefore a Master appears to the court to be a neutral, disinterested witness who carries additional weight.
-If you engage a Special Master, you take the risk that the Special Master will use his or her influence to sway the court’s determination against you based on unreliable information and opinions.
+If you engage a Special Master, you take the risk that they will use his or her influence to sway the court’s determination against you based on unreliable information and opinions.

 3. You may be waiving rights to appeal a decision of a Special Masters in your agreement.

 One reason advanced for use of a Special Master is to avoid going to court.
 However, courts provide you with constitutional protections.
-You should only agree to give up those constitutional protections if you know what the decision is going to be or if you are comfortable with the possible outcomes that a Special Master could reach.
+You should only agree to give up those constitutional protections if you know what the decision is going to be or if you are comfortable with the possible outcomes that a Master could reach.

 You might give up the right to appeal the decision of a Special Master.
 This could happen because a court typically will not look to see if the Special Master made the right decision; just whether the agreement authorized the action by the Special Master.
 Because the role of a Special Master is based upon an agreement, the court is likely to enforce the agreement.
 On the other hand, if the decision were left to the court, you can generally appeal a decision.
 This would happen because the judge abused their discretion or because they did not follow the law.